Watercooler Pick

 What it’s about:

-The feature length documentary chronicles NBA star Stephen Curry’s unlikely journey from a scrawny, overlooked player at a lesser-known college to an international icon who’s inspiring an entire generation of young basketball fans.
+The feature length documentary chronicles NBA star Stephen Curry’s unlikely journey from a scrawny, overlooked player at a lesser-known college to an international icon — and gold medalist — who has inspired an entire generation of young basketball fans.

 Names you might know: